flyingninja97/AmazonWebScraper/README.md

 ![](Capture.PNG)

-You need to Enter the item you want to search and the location where you want you database file to be saved</br>
+You need to Enter the item you want to search and the location where you want your database file to be saved</br>

 ![](images/Screenshot%20(20).png)
 Finally after crawling all the content from amazon all the results are stored in a database file which is stored on your local machine.</br>